anj0la/anj0la/README.md

   - Python

 The following programming languages below are languages that I have learned over the course of 2022, and am continually developing my skills in them:

-I also have some experience in the following langauges/frameworks:
   - C/C++
   - C#